google/WebFundamentals/src/content/en/ilt/pwa/working-with-promises.md

 The promise libraries listed above and promises that are part of the ES2015 JavaScript specification (also referred to as ES6) are all   [Promises/A+](https://github.com/promises-aplus/promises-spec) compatible.

-See  [Is Service Worker Ready?](https://jakearchibald.github.io/isserviceworkerready/#promises) for an up-to-date list of browsers that support promises.
+See  [Can I Use](http://caniuse.com/#feat=promises) for an up-to-date list of browsers that support promises.

 <div id="why"></div>